storageos/tutorials/k8s-sandbox/001-dynamic-provisioning.md

-In this tutorial, we'll look at how an administrator would dynamically provision storage using the StorageOS provisioner.
+In this tutorial, we'll look at how you would dynamically provision storage using StorageOS.

 Verify that you have a healthy installation with one worker node, `node01`: